MyBord/mybord-client/docs/projectManagement.md

   * fix profile popover
   * fix card description height
-  * add transition for box shadow when selecting multi select cards?
   * play button isn't working
   * don't show heart or menu buttons when youtube player is playing
   * when deleting a card, add a pop confirm / 'are you sure'